NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ### Polyfoil

 Create an N-leafed polyfoil.
 The distance from the center to the outer leafs are defined by the radius.

+### Epicycloid

+Create an N-leafed epicycloid.
+The distance form the center to the outer edge is defined by the radius.

 ### Heart